rudrodip/rudrodip/README.md

 ### Featured projects

-- [Sonicrypt](https://github.com/Sonicrypt) - Sonicrypt is an organization focused on improving the user experience for crypto transactions
+- [Sonicrypt](https://sonicrypt.vercel.app) - [Sonicrypt](https://github.com/Sonicrypt) is an organization focused on improving the user experience for crypto transactions
-- [NexusOS](https://nexusos.vercel.app) - NexusOS is a platform that empowers researchers, scientists, and innovators to come together and collaborate on impactful scientific projects.
+- [NexusOS](https://nexusos.vercel.app) - [NexusOS](https://github.com/rudrodip/NexusOS) is a platform that empowers researchers, scientists, and innovators to come together and collaborate on impactful scientific projects.
 - [Harmonic Motion Analyzer](https://github.com/rudrodip/Harmonic-Oscillator-CV) - This Python project is designed to analyze the harmonic oscillation of an object using computer vision techniques

 ### Recent projects

 - [Sonicrypt](https://github.com/Sonicrypt) - Sonicrypt is an organization focused on improving the user experience for crypto transactions
+- [Seomage](https://www.npmjs.com/package/seomage) - [seomage](https://github.com/rudrodip/seomage) is a simple CLI tool to generate favicons in different sizes and formats from a single image
 - [Calloc](https://github.com/rudrodip/calloc) - Custom memory (heap) allocator implemented in C
 - [DummyLSP](https://github.com/rudrodip/dummylsp) - Its a simple lsp server implemented in go for learning purpose
 - [Nextemplate](https://nextemplate.vercel.app) - Collection of custom templates and components made with Next.JS, shadcn/ui and TailwindCSS